Synopsis

 The 20th century sees partition in Ireland.
 A sense of national unity emerges in the aftermath of the Second World War, but ...

-More resources about Changing power of monarchs
+More resources about The changing power of monarchs

 1: A New Dawn | Andrew Marr's The Making of Modern Britain